boldandbrad/dotfiles/.github/README.md

 ## 📦 Unpack

-The main installation script is [`unpack.sh`](../unpack.sh).
-It explains what it will do, prompts for confirmation before each step, and is idempotent.
+Unpacking is the hardest part of any move.
+Luckily, these dotfiles come with a builtin moving crew!
+The [`unpack.sh`](../unpack.sh) script explains what it will do, prompts for confirmation before each step, and can be safely re-run to tidy the house before having company.

 In brief, unpacking...